Lipoprotein a Test

 What is the Lipoprotein a level normal range?

-A: Lp(a) levels that are considered elevated are those that are greater than 30 mg/dL in the normal range.
-Some professionals define high readings as those more than 10 mg/dL.
+A: Elevated Lp(a) levels are those above 30 mg/dL in the normal range.
+Some experts consider levels higher than 10 mg/dL to be high.

 What do elevated Lp(a) levels mean?

-A: Heart attack, stroke, and peripheral artery disease are all related with an elevated risk of cardiovascular disease in people with high levels of Lp(a) (over 30 mg/dL).
+Heart attack, stroke, and peripheral artery disease are all linked to a higher risk of cardiovascular disease.
+This risk is especially true for people who have high levels of Lp(a), which is more than 30 mg/dL.

 What do low lipoprotein a test results levels suggest?

-A: A lower risk of cardiovascular disease is linked to low levels of Lp(a) (below 10 mg/dL).
+A lower chance of heart disease is connected to low amounts of Lp(a), which should be under 10 mg/dL.

 What are the danger signs of elevated Lp(a) levels?

-A: Family history of cardiovascular disease, advanced age, high LDL cholesterol levels, and a history of smoking are risk factors for high Lp(a) levels.
+A: If a family has a history of cardiovascular disease, if someone is older, has high LDL cholesterol levels, or has ever smoked, these are risk factors.
+These factors can lead to high Lp(a) levels.

 How can I reduce the amounts of Lp(a) in my body?